Fawadsaqib03/HexSoftware-Projects/README.md

 # HexSoftware-Projects
 It contains projects completed during my internship at Hex Software.
-# 📊 Data Science Internship Project – Task 1
-This repository contains my **first task** completed during the **Data Science Internship at GEX Software**.
-It was developed as part of my learning journey to strengthen Python skills and apply fundamental data science concepts.

 ---

-## 📌 What’s Included
+## ✅ Task 1 – Beginner Python Practice
+This was my **first task** in the internship, focused on exploring Python basics and applying them to simple data operations.

+### 🔹 What I Did
-- Python notebook with basic exploratory coding
+- Practiced coding logic in Python
-- Hands-on practice with beginner-friendly code structure
+- Implemented beginner-friendly problem-solving techniques
-- Simple implementation of logic to build a strong foundation for upcoming tasks
+- Built a strong foundation for upcoming tasks

+### 🛠️ Technology Used
+- Python 3 (Jupyter Notebook)
+- pandas, numpy, matplotlib, seaborn

 ---

+## ✅ Task 2 – House Price Prediction using Linear Regression
+This was my **second task**, where I worked on a **Machine Learning project** involving house price prediction.

+### 🔹 What I Did
+- Explored and cleaned the dataset (removed duplicates, irrelevant attributes)
+- Applied normalization techniques for consistency
+- Split dataset into training and testing sets
+- Built and evaluated a **Linear Regression Model**
+- Visualized results to interpret predictive performance and outcomes

-## 🛠️ Technology Used
+### 🛠️ Technology Used
 - Python 3 (Jupyter Notebook)
-- Basic Python libraries (pandas, numpy, Seaborn, matplotlib)
-- JupyterLab / Anaconda Environment
+- pandas, numpy, scikit-learn, matplotlib, seaborn

 ---

 ## 🎓 Educational Purpose
-This project is ideal for:
+These projects are ideal for:
-- Beginners starting with Python for Data Science
+- Students learning **Python for Data Science**
-- Students practicing logic-building with small tasks
-- Early-stage data analysis and problem-solving exercises
+- Beginners practicing **data preprocessing and visualization**
+- Understanding **machine learning workflows** with real datasets

 ---

 ## 📁 How to Run
 1. Clone or download this repository.
-2. Open the `.ipynb` file in **Jupyter Notebook** or **JupyterLab**.
+2. Open the `.ipynb` files in **Jupyter Notebook** or **JupyterLab**.
-3. Run the cells step by step to view the outputs.
+3. Run the cells step by step to see results and outputs.

 ---